yevh/rapidScan7/README.md

 # rapidScan7
-This script run rapid7 scan for asset
+This script run rapid7 scan for all assets.